oasisprotocol/oasis-sdk/docs/rofl/prerequisites.md

 ---
-description: How to build your first runtime
+description: How to build your first ROFL app
 ---

 # Prerequisites

-This chapter will show you how to install the software required for developing a runtime and client using the Oasis SDK.
-After successfully completing all the described steps you will be able to start building your first runtime!
+This chapter will show you how to install the software required for developing a ROFL app using the Oasis SDK.
+After successfully completing all the described steps you will be able to start building your first ROFL app!

 If you already have everything set up, feel free to skip to the [next chapter].

-[next chapter]: minimal-runtime.md
+[next chapter]: app.md

 ## Environment Setup